 The Chinese ride-sharing platform Didi Chuxing and the state-owned automaker BAIC Group announced their strategic partnership in the field of new-energy-vehicle sharing services.
-Didi said in an event that it would build an “open new energy car-sharing system” which would allow the members to use vehicles on demand through an app-based system.
+Didi said in the event that it would build an “open new energy car-sharing system,” which would allow the members to use vehicles on demand through an app-based system.

 Didi is excited to partner with BAIC Group to accelerate the development of EV support infrastructure, including [fleet] operation and vehicle charging, shared mobility, new energy vehicle networks and new AI driving technologies are integrally linked to each other. – Cheng Wei, CEO

 Didi, which dominates China’s ride-hailing market, has previously announced plans to create a domestic charging network for electric cars.
 And the firm said that it aimed to have 1 million electric cars on its network by 2020 because Didi had a tie-up with other 12 automobile companies, including Renault-Nissan-Mitsubishi.

 Benefiting from this win-win cooperation with Didi, BAIC Group will be a bellwether to serve the public with intelligent networking EVs and mobility services. – Xu Heyi, chairman of BAIC

 This effort was taken by Didi to lay the groundwork for business expansion in the coming age of car sharing and to move towards electric-driven vehicles.